Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/scRNA_Sequence_Seurat.md

 ## Loading Data
 To begin analyzing data to cluster, we must first load the data and create a Seurat object.

-In this case, we are given the expression data, metadata, PCA coordinates, and t-SNE coordinates which we will load in the following code.
+In this study, we are given the expression data, metadata, PCA coordinates, and t-SNE coordinates which we will load in the following code.

 ```bash
 #load the expression matrix